Venir à l’IESM | IESM Institut d'Enseignement Supérieur de la Musique Europe et Méditerranée

 • A CV in French or English

-• Musicians must submit an audio or video recording, about 20 minutes long, demonstrating their musical skills by providing a link (YouTube, Vimeo or other) that does not require signing in.
+• Musicians must submit a video recording, about 20 minutes long, demonstrating their musical skills by providing a link (YouTube, Vimeo or other) that does not require signing in.

 • Letters of recommendation from department heads or Main subject teacher are preferred